SubnauticaModding/Nautilus/Nautilus/Documentation/tutorials/csproj-tutorials.md

 It is possible to use post-build scripts that automatically place your mod's DLL into the BepInEx plugins folder right after you hit Build.

-> [!IMPORTANT]
-> If you plan on using GitHub Actions to automate mod builds, or have many contributors with varying operating systems, this is NOT recommended.
-I can only test this on Windows.
-Because of the aforementioned reasons, we do *not* use this in Nautilus.
-However, it can be very convenient for your own personal projects.

 #### Step 1

 In the same folder as your csproj, create a file named "GameDir.targets".